List of 2028 Summer Olympics broadcasters

 The 2028 Summer Olympics in Los Angeles will televised by a number of broadcasters throughout the world.
 As with previous years, Olympic Broadcasting Services (OBS) will produce the world feed provided to local broadcasters for use in their coverage.

 Broadcasters

 In the United States, the Games will be broadcast by NBCUniversal properties, as part of a long-term contract with the IOC through 2032.
-Hollywood Park Studios at SoFi Stadium is the planned site of the International Broadcast Centre for the Games along with the NBC/Universal Studios Lot.
+Although NBC spun off CNBC, USA Network, and its other cable operations into a new company called Versant at the end of 2025, an agreement was made for those cable channels to continue airing Olympics coverage in the short term.
+Warner Bros.
+Studios’ The Ranch Lot is planned to be the site of the International Broadcast Centre for the Games, while Hollywood Park Studios by SoFi (2028) Stadium will host the Main Press Center.

 On January 16, 2023, the IOC renewed its European pay television and streaming rights agreements with Warner Bros.
 Discovery through 2032, covering 49 European territories.
 Unlike the previous contract where corporate precursor Discovery, Inc. was responsible for sublicensing them to broadcasters in each country, free-to-air rights packages were concurrently awarded to the European Broadcasting Union (EBU) and its members, where each broadcaster would carry at least 200 hours of coverage of the 2028 Summer Olympics.